Raision-seudun-koulutuskuntayhtyma/WarehouseTools/README.md

 ## Dependencies

 Tools UIs has been made with **QT Designer** so **PyQT5** is needed.
 You can install it by typing `pip install pyqt5`.
 Webcam uses **OpenCV** library for imagecapture.
 For Pyhton environment it can be installed by typing `pip install opencv-python`.
+:warning: Keep pip up to date, because some libraries use latest versions of **pip**.
+Update it with following command `pip install --upgrade pip`